-- Fill in the blanks below with a vocabulary word from above. - The solemn crowd was filled with lady. - 2.
-I was immediately made more comfortable when she showed her smile. - Abraham Lincoln's speech was, indeed, an beginning to the wonderful work he would do as president. - 4.
-The with which he worked was inspiring! - 5.
-He retired early, because of poor health. - 6.
-My sister was always about her flock's health, keeping detailed records in her journal.
+- □ Fill in the blanks below with a vocabulary word from above. - The solemn crowd was filled with veneration for the good lady. - I was immediately made more comfortable when she showed her amiable smile. - Abraham Lincoln's inauguration speech was, indeed, an auspicious beginning to the wonderful work he would do as president. - 4.
+The ambition with which he worked was inspiring! - 5.
+He retired early, ostensibly because of poor health. - My sister was always scrupulous about her flock's health, keeping detailed records in her journal.